 Saga share price: what’s the latest ahead of its Q3 results?

-Following a disappointing set of annual results last year that saw its dividend cut and its share price tumble more than 40%, Saga continues to struggle ahead of its third-quarter (Q3) results this month.
+Following a disappointing set of annual results last year that saw its dividend cut and its share price tumble more than 40%, Saga continues to struggle ahead of its third quarter results this month.

 In fact, the over 50s travel and insurance group remains on track to reach its target of underlying pre-tax profit of between £105 million and £120 million.

-‘We have made good progress against our strategic reset,’ Saga Group chief executive officer (CEO) Lance Batchelor said.
-‘The sales of our three-year fixed price insurance are encouraging, and a higher proportion of customers are coming to us direct.’
+‘We have made good progress against our strategic reset,’ Saga Group CEO Lance Batchelor said.
+‘The sales of our 3-year fixed price insurance are encouraging, and a higher proportion of customers are coming to us direct.’

 ‘We are pursuing a number of initiatives to further improve the performance of our insurance business.
 Our membership programme is starting to prove effective in helping us develop a deeper relationship with, and sell multiple products to, our members,’ he added.